-A study was completed to analyze what impacts the I-73 corridor would have to the efficiency of evacuating residents and tourists from the Myrtle Beach area during the threat of a hurricane coinciding with high tourist occupancy rates.
+A study was completed to analyze what impacts the I-73 Corridor would have to the efficiency of evacuating residents and tourists from the Myrtle Beach area during the threat of a hurricane coinciding with high tourist occupancy rates.
 The same model used by SCEMD to study hurricane evacuation scenarios was used to perform this analysis.
-The study looked at evacuation times for 2005 along U.S. Route 501, as it is the primary evacuation route for the largest number of people in the region, has the greatest bottlenecks, and it would be the most relieved if I-73 were constructed.
+The study looked at evacuation times for 2005 along U.S. Route 501, as it is the primary evacuation route for the largest number of people in the region, it has the greatest bottlenecks, and it would be the most relieved if I-73 were constructed.
 The study compared evacuation times for the year 2005 and the year 2030 with and without I-73, and if lanes were reversed on I-73, including the Conway Bypass (S.C.
 Route 22) section.

-Table 1.9 (page 1-23) reflects current and projected 2030 evacuation times (in hours) by storm category along U.S. Route 501, S.C.
-Route 9, and on I-73 if it is constructed.
-The times for the different hurricane categories are presented due to the increasing numbers of persons evacuated by category zones.
+Table 1.9 reflects current and projected 2030 evacuation times for the different hurricane categories are presented due to the increasing numbers of persons evacuated by category zones.
 The higher the category of storm, then the larger the evacuation area and the more traffic on evacuation routes.